hutanstefan/FiiPractic24/README.md

 - **Login**: Allows users to log in to the system.
 - **Register**: Enables users to create a new account.
 - **Forget Password**: Provides a way for users to reset their password.
+- **Update Account**: Allows users to update their account information within the system.
 - **View Products**: Allows users to browse available products.

 #### Methods for Seller: